SpriteLink/NIPAP/nipap-cli/nipap.man.rst

 Bugs / Caveats
 ==============
 Not all operations supported by the NIPAP backend are possible to perform through the CLI, for example expanding or shrinking a pool.
-That needs to be done through the interface.
+That needs to be done through the web interface.

 Examples
 ========